Inside Starbase, Elon Musk’s Controversial New City

 What Is Starbase?

-Starbase is a newly incorporated city that encompasses a SpaceX complex of the same name.
+Starbase is a Texas city incorporated in May 2025 that encompasses a SpaceX complex of the same name.
 These facilities are where the company designs, manufactures and launches spacecraft under its Starship program.

 For nearly a decade, SpaceX has been slowly building a makeshift company town around its Starbase facilities.
 The area had roughly 30 homes prior to SpaceX’s arrival, but almost all of the previous homeowners have been bought out by SpaceX.
 The area’s population has since grown to nearly 500 people, according to the Texas Tribune, with many residents living in Airstream trailers and modular homes.